 Step 3 - Publishing

-The last step to your customer review strategy is publishing.
+The last step in your customer review strategy is publishing.
 Many third-party websites allow customers to publish reviews online.

 A simple Google search will help you reach those sites.
 Apart from that, you can use customer reviews in your online marketing strategy.